zibler/blog/2021-02/colemak.md

 I am recording these values so that I can come back in a month or so, read this, and hopefully feel good about my progress.

+I continue to type using Colemak exclusively.
+At this point, it seems that if I go back to QWERTY I am looking at a similar effort to what it will take to just keep going.
+I also did some coding today and the typing experience is weird still.
+I don't quite feel fluent in Colemak yet.
+I guess reminds me to learning another language in a way.
+My native language is QWERTY and I am learning Colemak.
+It takes some time and practice to be able to carry on a conversation without struggle.

 and if you are wondering....yes...I wrote this with colemak